MakeSchool-Tutorials/Node-Reddit-Clone/P00-Technical-Planning/content.md

 * Vote up a comment
 * Sort posts by # of votes

 In what order should we fulfill these tasks?
-Write the order down somewhere that you would do these tasks.
-When you are done, hover over the solution to see what order these tasks in this tutorial.
+What do you think?
+Write it down step by step somewhere.
+When you are done, hover over the solution to see what order these tasks are implemented from within this tutorial.

-We should work from the most fundamental out to things that are more wants and not needs.
-It is generally best to not start with authentication because that can cause some initial complexity, so we'll do authentication in the middle.
-Voting could come sooner or later, I put it at the very end so we'll have a kind of themed Twitter or Facebook wall until there is voting and sorting on votes.
+We should work from the fundamental to the desirable --- the structure of our program comes first, then any nice-to-haves.
+Generally, it's best to delay the implementation of authentication as that can cause some initial complexity; we'll do authentication in the middle.
+Voting could come sooner or later; we put it at the very end.
+Until that point, we'll have a somewhat-themed Twitter or Facebook wall... until there is voting and sorting on votes, that is!

 1. Create a post
 1. Show all posts